microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/CheckFileInfo.rst

         A **Boolean** value that indicates that the host supports :ref:`CheckFolderInfo`, :ref:`EnumerateChildren`, :ref:`DeleteFile` operations for this file.
 This implies that the host can use :ref:`WOPI actions` that require :wopi:req:`containers` support.

+    SupportsGetLock
+        A **Boolean** value that indicates that the host supports the :ref:`GetLock` operation.

     SupportsLocks
         A **Boolean** value that indicates that the host supports :ref:`Lock`, :ref:`Unlock`, :ref:`RefreshLock`, and